-New study published in the journal Memory suggests that it is more likely to remember pleasant events of the past and we memorize most negative experiences by giving them a pleasant note.
+A new study published in the journal Memory suggests that we are more likely to remember pleasant events of the past.
+It seems that we memorize the most negative experiences by giving them a pleasant note.

 This phenomenon is called «Fading Affect Bias» (FAB).
 In simple words, it means that our emotions affect our memories.